heXagon-bcd/lightbnb/LightBnB_WebApp-master/README.md

 # LightBnB
 A simple single page airbnb clone that uses server side javascript to display the information from queries to web pages via SQL queries

+## Install Instructions
+1. Install dependencies using the npm install command
+2. Start server in terminal with node server command.
+This app will be served on http://localhost:3000/
+3. Go to http://localhost:3000/ in your broser.

 ## Site Features

 The site has the ability to query our db for specific property based on fields in our psql server